minimind/dispatch-on-value-for-python/README.rst

 Dispatch on Value for Python
 ============================

-This package provides dispatch on value complex for arbitrarily nested lists and dictionaries.
+This package provides dispatch on values for arbitrarily nested lists and dictionaries.
 You can use ``lambda`` to do expression matching and an ``any_X`` token that is a wildcard that ensures identical values can be matched.
 It is useful for getting rid of complicated and difficult to read